Certora/Documentation/docs/prover/cli/options.md

 states of contracts that are external to the calling contract (not necessarily `currentContract`) will be havoced.

-Enabling this option can be safe when checking invariants and parametric rules as all of the functions of the current contract are checked independently on arbitrary state, and therefore a reentered function call is covered.
-The one case where this is not true is if the contract's function puts the contract's state into a state we assume is not possible and then makes an external call which reenters.
-This case introduces an additional attack vectors that users should be aware of when using this flag.

 (-optimisticReturnsize)=
 #### `--settings -optimisticReturnsize=true`